XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Details

-Online application, document upload, regulatory questionnaire
+Online form, document upload, regulatory questionnaire, account selection

 Validation time